-John Buttery also made his Nottinghamshire debut v M.C.C. at Lord’s.
+John Buttery made his Nottinghamshire debut v M.C.C. at Lord’s.
 Born in 1815, he was a lacemaker and resided in Hockley, Nottingham.
-A medium pace bowler he belonged, like Brown, to the Rancliffe Arms Club, and played in only four major matches for the County, the last being in 1848.
+A medium pace bowler he belonged to the Rancliffe Arms Club and played in only four major matches for the County, the last being in 1848.

-Perhaps the main reason for his rare appearances was that from 1847 to 1852 he was a pro with Manchester and then until death engaged at Oxford.
+Perhaps the main reason for his rare appearances was that from 1847 to 1852 he was a professional with Manchester and then until death engaged at Oxford.